briansimiyuj/doctor-appointment-app/README.md

     1. Set the active tab to `prescriptions` in in the Patient Details Context
     2. Create a Prescription Tab component and mount it on the Tab Content component with id of `prescriptions` and wrap it with Note Tab Provider
+    3. Create a PrescriptionTabHeader component and mount it on the Prescription Tab component
+      a.
+Retrieve `openAddPrescriptionModal` from the Note Tab Provider
+      b.
+Display the title of the tab
+      c.
+Display the number of prescriptions in the tab
+      d.
+Create a button to add a new prescription
+        i.
+Call `openAddPrescriptionModal` when clicked

 ### Settings Context